Julio Cruz

 Julio Cruz: Riding for the Gospel

-Julio had always been a man of the road, a dedicated member of a Christian motorcycle club, where he found brotherhood among fellow riders.
+Julio had always been a man of the road, a dedicated prospect of a Christian motorcycle club, where he found brotherhood among fellow riders.
 But something unsettled him.
-When the club’s chaplains led Bible studies, he often found himself at odds with the message.
+When the club’s members and non members led Bible studies, he often found himself at odds with the message.
 The focus was always on what they had to do to prove their faith—rules, expectations, obligations.
 Where was the grace?
 Where was Jesus?

 Eventually, he reached a breaking point.
 He couldn’t keep fighting against the tide.
 The Lord had put a conviction in his heart—it was time to start something new.

 Julio envisioned a Lutheran motorcycle club, one that would keep the traditions and culture of a true MC but would be rooted in Christ alone.
-This club wouldn’t just be a brotherhood on the road—it would be a mission.
+This club wouldn’t just be a brotherhood on the road—it would be a mission of "Royal Priesthood" (1 Peter 2:9).
 They would bring the Gospel to the motorcycle world, showing how Lutheran theology—rich, historic, and Christ-centered—offered something radically different from what many Christian bikers had encountered.

 Now, with his children off to college and the full support of his pastor, Julio knew: the time had come.